DeFi Analytics

 For most users, the key habits are: verify every transaction before and after it lands, check token mint/freeze authorities before buying anything new, and monitor your own wallet activity regularly to catch unauthorized transactions early.

 Pair Solscan with SolanaFM for the best transaction decoding, and the official Solana Explorer when you need raw developer-oriented data.
-Together, these three explorers give you complete visibility into everything happening on Solana.
+For tracking which wallets are smart-money on a given token (a layer Solscan doesn't surface), use our KOL tracker.
+Together, these tools give you complete visibility into Solana — not just at the transaction level, but at the trader-behavior level.